andreykobal/opbnb-ai-nft-avatars/README.md

 5. Set up the Metamask extension in your preferred browser and create a wallet.

-6. Configure the Metamask wallet by connecting it to the SKALE network and obtaining the necessary testnet tokens [SKALE Quick Start](https://docs.skale.network/develop/).
+6. Configure the Metamask wallet by connecting it to the opBNB network and obtaining the necessary testnet tokens [opBNB Getting Started]([https://docs..network/develop/](https://docs.bnbchain.org/opbnb-docs/docs/build-on-opbnb/getting-started)).

 7. Build and run the game to start playing Adventure Game Template!